 As part of our commitment to the communities we serve, MD Anderson is providing safe and effective COVID-19 vaccinations to the Houston community.
 You do not need to be a cancer patient or caregiver to be vaccinated at MD Anderson.
-You simply must meet the state’s eligibility criteria for vaccination.
+Everyone age 12 and older is eligible to receive a vaccine.

-Vaccine appointments are available based on the vaccine supply we receive from the state.
-Complete this online form to request a vaccine appointment.
+Vaccine appointments are available based on the vaccine supply we receive from the state and are held at an MD Anderson location.

 For individuals age 12-17, the FDA has authorized only Pfizer-BioNTech COVID-19 Vaccine at this time.
 Minors require a parent or adult guardian to accompany them to their vaccine appointment.
 If a parent or legal guardian is unable to accompany the minor, the minor must be accompanied by an adult and bring a consent form signed by their parent or adult guardian with them to their vaccination appointment.
 Download the consent form for minors for the Pfizer-BioNTech COVID-19 vaccine in English or Spanish.